btc4j/btc4j-daemon/README.md

 * Connect to a bitcoind process that is already running
 * Start a bitcoind process and then connect to it

+Development status (out of a total of 59 bitcoind commands):
+* Completed and verified: 31
+* Completed but not verified: 3
+* Work in progress: 3
+* Not yet implemented: 22

 Using btc4j-daemon
 ------------------
 btc4j-daemon is free software under [The MIT License (MIT)](http://opensource.org/licenses/MIT/ "The MIT License (MIT)").
 It is maintained by Guillermo Gonzalez (email@ggonzalez.info).